Fort Lowell (Tucson, Arizona): History

-Old West era
+Old West Era

 The fort played a pivotal role during the Apache Wars, providing additional protection for the Tucson area.
 Far too large and well-manned to be attacked directly, Fort Lowell provided supplies and manpower for outlying military installations.
 During its eighteen years of operation, the fort averaged thirteen officers and 239 enlisted men.
 Among the units present during this period were the 2nd, 4th, 5th and 6th Cavalry Regiments, as well as the 1st, 8th, and 12th Infantry Regiments.

 The orientation of the post was set according to magnetic north.
 It featured a large parade grounds, officers' quarters, quartermaster and commissary storehouses, corrals, quarters for enlisted men as well as for married non-commissioned officers.
 The most prominent building on post was the hospital, the adobe remnants of which still stand under a protective structure.
 A lane lined with cottonwood trees, aptly named Cottonwood Lane, graced the area in front of the officers' houses.

 Among the more well known officers to have served at Fort Lowell were the young Walter Reed, the Army physician famous for his yellow fever research, and Charles Bendire, the amateur ornithologist after whom Bendire's thrasher is named.

+El Fuerte

-After the Army decommissioned the post in 1891, Mexican families from Sonora soon moved north to take advantage of the free housing.
+After the Army decommissioned the post in 1891, the civilian occupied military reservation land was sold and private farms were reestablished along the Rillito River.
+Mexican families from Sonora soon moved north to take advantage of the "free" repurposed fort housing and framing jobs.
+In the early 20th century the small village continued to grow west of the ruins of the old fort.
 This occupation has become known as the El Fuerte Period.

+The small community of adobe houses would continue grow in the first two decades of the 20th century to include the El Callejón Fort Lowell School, and two churches, San Pedro Chapel and the Fort Lowell Union Church.
+These three civic building created the nexus of the village center and formed an informal plaza.

-Fort Lowell art colony
+Fort Lowell Art Colony

 In the 1930s Nan, Pete and Charles Bolsius rebuilt the crumbling adobe ruin of the Post Traders Store making it their home and studio.
 Through the 1940s a number of other artists moved into the Fort Lowell area establishing a burgeoning artist colony.
 Significant artists and intellectuals built homes and lived in the area including: René Cheruy and Germaine Cheruy, Win Ellis, modernist painter Jack Maul, sculptor and designer Giorgio Belloli, Charles Bode, architectural designer Veronica Hughart, anthropologists Edward H. Spicer and Rosamond Spicer, photographer Hazel Larson Archer and weaver Ruth Brown.
 The artist colony attracted writers and poets including beat generation Alan Harrington and Jack Kerouac whose visit is documented in his iconic book On the Road.